 Representing a diverse cross-section of the Asia Pacific design industry, the independent Liveable Office Award jury is comprised of six distinguished design industry professionals including Professor Cees de Bont, the Dean of School & Swire Chair Professor of Design at the School of Design at The Hong Kong Polytechnic University, Pradyumna Vyas, the Director of India’s National Institute of Design, and Melbourne-based textile designer, design educator, and incumbent National President of the DIA, Claire Beale.
-A more technical, business-driven understanding of the complexities of the commercial furniture industry comes by way of Kartik Shethia, Vice President of Herman Miller Asia Pacific, and Toshiaki, Matsuoka, Chairman of Japan Society for Office Study (JOS) and the President/Management Consultant of Matsuoka Research Institute, Inc. Rounding out the panel is Raj Nandan, Managing Director and Publisher of Indesign Group Asia, whose cross-platform experience in design publishing places him in good stead to comment on excellence within the industry.
+A more technical, business-driven understanding of the complexities of the commercial furniture industry comes by way of Kartik Shethia, Vice President of Herman Miller Asia Pacific, and Toshiaki, Matsuoka, Chairman of Japan Society for Office Study (JOS) and the President/Management Consultant of Matsuoka Research Institute, Inc. Rounding out the panel is Raj Nandan, Founder, Chairman and Publisher of Indesign Group Asia, whose cross-platform experience in design publishing places him in good stead to comment on excellence within the industry.

 As always, the 2017 – 2018 Awards invite designers to submit projects that reframe the workplace as more than a mere utilitarian site.
 As Kartik Shethia explains, “We find meaning and fulfilment in work.
 Working is about living your passion, and the workspace should empower everyone to be active contributors.”
 As such, the Liveable Office Award recognises creative interpretations of the workplace that uses design acumen, a nuanced understanding of client needs, and the latest and greatest in commercial sector design and specification to deliver vibrant, dynamic workplaces.